Kashvir-Sewpersad/MyMunicipalApplication/README.md

 - [AI Declaration](#ai-declaration)

 ## Project Overview
-This is a full-stack **ASP.NET MVC** web application developed for the Programming 7312 POE (Final Submission).
+This is a full-stack **ASP.NET MVC** web application developed for the Programming  POE .
 It allows citizens to:
 - Report municipal issues / submit service requests
 - Track request status using a unique tracking number
 - View community events and announcements